kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 date:   2016-01-10 15:54:08
 ---

-Going through a job hunt feels a bit like when I've shopped for a new car.
+Job hunting feels like shopping for a new car.

 At first, it's exciting and full of promise.
 As you start your research, it gets less exciting.
 There's so many options.
 How do you choose?